15 products to help you master the keto diet | CNN Underscored

 As you might imagine from the daily menus Brown, Gorsky and Guadagnino described, a lot of cooking goes into maintaining a keto diet.
 We asked what kitchen tools they rely on to turn out their meals.

-When it comes to side dishes, Guadagnino says he uses his air fryer for virtually everything, and so a strainer is a must, “I squeeze the water out of the veggies before putting them in the air fryer.”
+When it comes to side dishes, Guadagnino says he uses his air fryer for virtually everything, and so a strainer is a must: “I squeeze the water out of the veggies before putting them in the air fryer.”

 - Cuisinart Kitcheniismo Strainer, 3-Pack ($12.99 originally $22; amazon.com)